MB Venture Partners

 Seed Round in 2016

-Lineus Medical specializes in medical devices aimed at enhancing vascular access and preventing complications associated with intravenous (IV) therapy.
-The company's flagship product, the SafeBreak Vascular device, employs patented break-away technology that allows for a controlled separation in the IV tubing when excessive tension is applied.
-This innovation helps prevent dislodgement of access lines, reducing the risks of blood loss and infection, and ultimately improving the overall quality of care for patients undergoing IV treatment.
-By focusing on the safety and effectiveness of IV therapy, Lineus Medical addresses a critical aspect of patient care in healthcare settings.
+Lineus Medical is a company that specializes in medical devices aimed at reducing complications associated with intravenous (IV) therapy and enhancing vascular access outcomes.
+Its flagship product, the SafeBreak Vascular device, employs patented break-away technology designed to create a safe separation in IV tubing under excessive tension.
+This innovative mechanism helps prevent dislodgement of access lines, a common issue that can lead to blood loss and infection, thus improving the overall quality of care for patients undergoing IV therapy.

 SweetBio